-The federal historic rehabilitation tax credits are available for income-producing buildings which are listed in the National Register of Historic Places and which are substantially rehabilitated according to the Secretary of Interior’s Standards for Rehabilitation.
+A federal historic rehabilitation tax credit is available for income-producing buildings which are designated historic by the federal government and which are substantially rehabilitated according to the Secretary of Interior’s Standards for Rehabilitation.
 Under this program, 20% of the total qualified rehabilitation expenditures (QRE’s) are returned to the owner in the form of a dollar-for-dollar credit on federal income taxes.

-Successful certification of the completed project and, obtaining the subsequent tax benefits, is dependent upon all interior and exterior rehabilitation work meeting the Secretary of the Interior’s Standards for Rehabilitation.
+Successful certification of the completed project and obtaining the subsequent tax benefits is dependent upon all interior and exterior rehabilitation work meeting the Secretary of the Interior’s Standards.